 Handling contaminated food waste management responsibly

 In the event that food waste becomes contaminated, it’s crucial to manage it responsibly.
-Traditionally, contaminated food would be sent to a landfill but this is costly and inefficient.
+Historically, some contaminated food waste was sent to landfill but this is costly, environmentally damaging and increasingly restricted under UK waste regulations.

 At Agecko, we offer sustainable food waste management solutions.
 By segregating food waste effectively, even food-contaminated plastics can be recycled and diverted from landfills.
 Food waste can also be processed through anaerobic digestion to generate renewable energy.